carloadamos/stock-analyzer/README.md

 6. Check volume

 TODO:
-1. Win rate per test
+1. Win rate per test -- DONE
-2. Run all test
+2. Run all test -- DONE
+3. indicate to check risk or not -- IN PROGRESS